THE NEWS FROM THE CRUISE

 Logo’d tees advertised

-our clan, the race we were running on deck
+our clan, the race we were running

 or where we were from